IBM-Bluemix-Docs/third-party/software-validate.md

 ## Adding license details
 {: #sw-validate-add-license}

-If users are required to accept any license agreements beyond the IBM Cloud Services Agreement, provide the URL to each agreement.
-Or, if users can bring their own licenses, you can provide that URL as well.
+Provide the URL to each license agreement that users are required to accept when they install the software.
+These license agreements are separate from the {{site.data.keyword.cloud_notm}} Services Agreement.

 1. Click **Add license** > **Add**.
 2. Enter the name and URL, and click **Update**.